drets/drets.github.io/src/posts/haskell-exchange-2016.md

 Instead of `authenticate :: String -> String -> Bool`
 write `authenticate :: Privileges p => User -> Password -> IO (AuthUser p)`

-• Lift errors into types (using `Maybe` ane `Either`) for  making functions modular.
+• Lift errors into types (using `Maybe` and `Either`) for  making functions modular.

 • Move [partial functions](https://wiki.haskell.org/Partial_functions) to the
 edges and write total functions as a core of program.

 • Types − in order to minimize complexity; it helps to deliver faster.
 Reuse is extremely cheap.

-Of course, for the reader unfamiliar with Haskell these tips don't tell much, but let me repeat once more.
-Basically, the main idea − you need to use meaningful types as much as possible.
+Of course, for the reader unfamiliar with Haskell, these tips don't tell much, but let me repeat once more.
+Basically, the main idea is that you need to use meaningful types as much as possible.
 In such a way you give a compiler more information about a program and consequently, the compiler helps to catch a lot of errors and hopefully optimize the code.
 Other simple ideas are to use